tristanbell/nao-autism/README.md

     LD_LIBRARY_PATH=$NAOQI_LIBRARY_PATH
     roslaunch ~/nao-autism/launch/run_nao.launch
 ```
-4. Then, in a new terminal window, make sure you are in the nao-autism directory (`cd ~/nao-autism`) then type `source devel/setup.bash`
+4. Then, in a new terminal window, make sure you are in the nao-autism directory (`cd ~/nao-autism`) then type `source setup.bash`
 5. When running for the first time, you will need a configuration file for the game.
 To make one, type `tools/settings\ editor/settings_editor` to open the settings editor, then click File > New to generate a basic configuration file.
 Adjust any of the settings as you see fit, and when you're finished click File > Save As.
 Save your new configuration file (name it something like "data.json") in the nao-autism folder.
 Then close the settings editor.
 6. Start the emotion recognition games with `roslaunch emotion_game emotion_game.launch`.